Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 1. Open an instance of Visual Studio code set to the `WebApp-OpenIDConnect-DotNet-graph-v2` project folder.
 1. Install the VS Code extension [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
-1. Using the extension you just installed, sign in to **Azure App Service** using your Azure AD account.
+1. Using the extension you just installed, sign in to **Azure App Service** using your Microsoft Entra account.
 1. Choose `Terminal > New Terminal` from the VS Code menu to open a new terminal window in the project directory.
 1. Run the following command